'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 The original film quadrilogy could possibly be split into the following four categories: Horror/War/Isolation/Existential.
 All dealing in pretty heavy themes and issues while delivering much more than simple monster movie thrills.
 Each film has tried to add another dimension to an essentially simple story: Man (or in this case woman) against technology.
 The fact that the biggest monster in all of this remains “The Company” is not something to be taken lightly.

 My personal fav. is Cameron’s Aliens: Special Edition.
 Waking after 76 years of hyper-sleep, and finding that she has out lived her own daughter, Ripley teams up with crack marines to rescue some terra-formers.
 Finding & bonding with the last survivor (a young girl called Newt) her mothering instincts take over.
 When the showdown arrives mono et mono with the 'Queen', our heroine finally gets to kick some alien butt!

 American Graffiti / George Lucas / 1973 / Richard Dreyfuss / 15

-American Werewolf In London: SE / John Landis / 1981 / David Naughton / 15
+American Werewolf In London / John Landis / 1981 / David Naughton / 15

-Classic 80´s comedy/horror that was both ground-breaking in its use of transforming practical SFX, and in its use of black humour.
-Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo) and turn the clichés on their head.
-David Naughton is perfect as the titular character, Jenny Agutter adds the love interest, while Griffin Dunne turns in an unforgettable as the rotting best friend returned from the grave, to impart warnings of the werewolves curse!
+Classic 80´s comedy/horror that was both ground-breaking in its use of transformative practical FX, and in its use of black humour.
+Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo), and turns the genre clichés on their head.
+David Naughton is perfectly cast as the titular character, fresh faced Jenny Agutter adds the sex appeal/love interest, while Griffin Dunne turns in an unforgettable role as the rotting best friend, returned from the grave and imparting warnings of the werewolves curse!

 Antz / Darnell & Johnson / 1998 / Woody Allen / PG